-An Abecedarian
+An Abecedarium

 The current issue of Flusser Studies marks the twentieth year this small, online journal has been publishing research and commentary on the life and work of Vilém Flusser (1920 – 1991).
 I’ve been a member of the journal’s editorial staff for only about half that time, but am no less honoured for it.
 In response to the journal’s call for papers (or visual or acoustic contributions) I set out to write something that would show and share something about the impact he has had on me over twenty years.